Image Credits: Wikimedia Commons (edited)

 ADEALIDE, SA – The South Australian Attorney-General, Vickie Chapman, is demanding that hospitals avoid using the language of ‘unborn baby‘, and instead replace it with the more neutral abortion term ‘parasite‘.

-The demand comes in the form of a new amendment into her Termination of Pregnancy Bill, which is currently being debated in the South Australian Parliament.
+The demand comes in the form of a new amendment into her Termination of Pregnancy Bill, which has recently been passed in the South Australian Parliament.
 The move follows a time where many institutions, such as the Australian National University, are looking to upgrade to safer language around ‘chestfeeding‘ and ‘human milk’.

 “When discussing the healthcare of women, it is important to avoid inflammatory and harmful language such as baby, life, or pregnant,” Attorney-General Chapman explained.

-“Therefore, this legislation will ensure that all hospitals refer to the internal entities as ‘parasites’, defined as an organism that consumes from a host without contributing in return.”
+“Therefore, this legislation has ensured that all hospitals refer to the internal entities as ‘parasites’, defined as an organism that consumes from a host without contributing in return.”

 Marie Stopes Australia, the largest abortion provider in the Australia, lauded the Attorney-General’s move as ‘enlightened, progressive and human righty’.

 “We are very excited that the AG has finally recognised the great harm that these entities can have,” stated Managing Director, Jamal Hakim.